LighghtEeloo/GameExhibition/content/post/tornado/index.md

 ---
 title: "Tornado"
-subtitle: A Game for p2 in EECS 494
+subtitle: A swarm of water cubes
-summary:
+summary: A game for p2 in EECS 494
 authors:
   - admin
 tags: []